 - Children with cold sores do not need to be excluded from nurseries and schools.

 - Advise to seek medical advice if the person's condition deteriorates (eg, the lesion spreads, a new lesions develops after the initial outbreak, persistent fever, inability to eat) or no improvement is seen after 7-10 days.

 - Paracetamol and ibuprofen are effective in relieving pain and pyrexia.

-- Choline salicylate gel for pain control of cold sores (this is contra-indicated under the age of 16 due to Reye's syndrome).
+- Choline salicylate gel for pain control of cold sores can be bought over the counter (this is contra-indicated under the age of 16 due to Reye's syndrome).

 - Topical antiviral agents:

 - Aciclovir 5% (age range is not specified by the manufacturer).

 - The benefits of topical antivirals are small and cold sores usually resolve within 7-10 days even without treatment.

 - Treatment needs to be initiated at the onset of symptoms before vesicles appear and should be bought over the counter rather than being prescribed.

 - Topical antivirals need to be applied frequently for a minimum of 4-5 days.